-Join Dave Schultze for an in-depth discussion in this video Reviewing the project scope and site, part of Rhino Project: Architectural Site & Envelope.
+Join Dave Schultze for an in-depth discussion in this video Reviewing the project scope and site, part of Architectural Site & Envelope in Rhino.

 - Before we do any 3D work, let's jump ahead and take a quick look at the finished model and outline our project strategy.
 It's usually a good idea to first organize your file before making any geometry.
 But we'll cover that right after our quick tour.
 So let's zoom around here.
 This is known as the Zoomerang Pavilion.
 It's the International Center for Penguin Studies, and if you look carefully, you may spot one or two penguins loitering around.
 We also have outdoor terraces, as you can see here, around the entire structure.